montagestudio/docs.montagestudio.com/montage-studio/tutorial-first-steps.md

 ## <a name="login"></a>Logging In for the First Time

->**Note:** Montage Studio currently works only in Google Chrome.
-We are working on adding support for other browsers.
+>**Note:** Montage Studio is optimized for Google Chrome.
+We are working on optimizing support for other browsers.
+If you are using Montage Studio in Safari or Firefox, we welcome your [feedback](mailto:feedback@montagestudio.com).

 To start using Montage Studio: